“The staff was amazing on our field trip which told us facts about apples, pumpkins and more.” ~ Susan F., Ashburn, VA

 - Have a ball in our 5-acre play area after your tour

-NEW for 2017~ We are excited to include “Compost your lunch leftovers”as part of our Greenhouse Station.
+- “Compost your lunch leftovers” as part of our Greenhouse Station.
 Students will not only learn about compost, but will be able to add their fruit and veggie scraps to our new composting bins.
 (Not included for the Pollinator Tour & Pumpkin Tour)

 “We have been coming for 8 or 9 years and absolutely love the experience you provide for the children.
 It’s educational and ties directly into our SOLs yet it’s so fun the children don’t even know they are thinking and learning.”